CU-BISON-LAB/cloudlab-openwhisk/README.md

 General information for what on CloudLab profiles created via GitHub repo can be found in the example repo [here](https://github.com/emulab/my-profile) or in the CloudLab [manual](https://docs.cloudlab.us/cloudlab-manual.html)

-Specifically, the goal of this repo is to create a CloudLab profile that allows for one-click creation of a Kubernetes OpenWhisk deployment.
+Specifically, the goal of this repo is to create a CloudLab profile that allows for one-click creation of a Kubernetes OpenWhisk deployment for academic research.

 ## User Information